johnalison/WorkingPhilosophy/MomentoMori.md

 - Death always with us, dying moment at a time.
  Important that death and its possibility color your life.

-- Fight Club:  You always have a gun to your head: Need to make decisions have personal interactions with this in mind.
+- "You always have a gun to your head: Need to make decisions have personal interactions with this in mind." - Fight Club

 - **Alive time vs Dead time:**

    > You don't own anything!
-Anything you think you own goes away when you die, and you don't know when that is going to happen.
+Anything you think you own goes away when
+     you die, and you don't know when that is going to happen.
 Could be tomorrow or tonight.
 The only one thing that is yours , that you cant be taken away from you is time.
 Guard and Value it with the respect it deserves.
 It's all you have...

 - Time is constantly running out, don't know how much you got

 - Dont worry/think about things you dont like.

-No point looking down on someone or something that you dont like or find interesting.
+  > No point looking down on someone or something that you dont like
+    or find interesting.
 Move on, drop it.
 There is only so much time and energy (via Joe Rogan)

 - Time is all you have.
 No one can take it from you.
 But you can throw it away from lack of attention if you are careless / not mindful.

-Some thoughts on time management:
+- Some thoughts on time management:

   - Your time is limited.
 Reflect on death.
   - There are too many things you could do, need a way to decide which.
 (See the system)
   - Get clear on what matters.